 Double Standards at Play

 Well, the answer actually has a name: “missing white woman syndrome,” determined by the late and great Gwen Eiffel to describe the media in public fascination with missing white women like Lacey Peterson & Natalie Holloway, while ignoring cases involving missing people of color.”
 On yet another episode she opined, “In America, there’s a thing about both white vigilantism and white tears,” Reid said.
 “Particularly male, white tears.
 Really white tears in general, because that’s what Karens are, right?
-They can Karen-out and then as soon as they get caught, bring waterworks.
+They can Karen-out and then as soon as they get caught, bring waterworks.”

-Twitter account was never locked.
+Regardless of having crossed many lines and expressed guidelines, including several anti-gay statements, her Twitter account was never locked.
 There are clearly double standards, especially where color and political affiliations are concerned.
 Truth be told, words are still merely words; speech is still merely speech- regardless of content.
 Like the old saying concerning “sticks and stones,” if you allow words to hurt you- it is a choice you make.

 Today in Finland, two Christians will stand trial for publicly stating the theological and scientific truth that men and women are different.
 Finnish Member of Parliament Paivi Rasanen and Lutheran Bishop Juhana Pohjola stand accused of “hate crimes” for affirming basic Christian theology and natural reality concerning the sexual differences between men and women.
 One of the three charges against Rasanen includes a count against her for tweeting a picture of a Bible verse in challenging the state church of Finland’s decision to sponsor an LGBT parade.
 Another charge attempts to criminalize her participation in a 2019 public debate.